 “International Humanitarian Associations in Poland 1918-1923,” with Davide Rodogno and Shaloma Gauthier, Shaping the Transnational Sphere: the Transnational Networks of Experts (1840-1930), eds.
 Bernard Struck, Jakob Vogel, and Davide Rodogno.
 New York: Berghahn Books, 2014: 259-278.

 “Two Eras of Refugee Policy.
 The Legacies of the League of Nations in the 1940s,” Ideas and Identities.
 A Festschrift for Andre Liebich, eds.
 Jaci Eisenberg and Davide Rodogno.
 Bern: Peter Lang, 2014: 83-101.

-“What Does Transnational History Tell Us About a World with International Organizations?
-The Historians’ Point of View”, with Davide Rodogno and Shaloma Gauthier, Routledge Handbook of International Organizations, Routledge, London, 2013, 94-105.
+“What Does Transnational History Tell Us about a World with International Organizations?
+The Historians’ Point of View,” with Davide Rodogno and Shaloma Gauthier, Routledge Handbook of International Organizations, ed.
+Bob Reinalda.
+London: Routledge, 2013: 95-104.